Des Knaben Wunderhorn (Mahler): History of composition

 Shortly after Mahler's death, the publisher (Universal Edition) replaced Mahler's own piano versions of the Wunderhorn songs by piano reductions of the orchestral versions, thus obscuring the differences in Mahler's writing for the two media.
 In spite of this, voice-and-piano performances, especially of the lighter songs, are frequent.
 The original piano versions were re-published in 1993 as part of the critical edition, edited by Renate Hilmar-Voit and Thomas Hampson.

 Arrangement for chamber ensemble

 In 2012, Ensemble Mini commissioned (as part of its "mini-Mahler series") composer and arranger Klaus Simon to transcribe the songs for a chamber ensemble of 16 musicians, the premiere of which was performed at Berliner Philharmonie on 20 June 2012.
 It is also published by Universal Edition.

+In 2025, a chamber version of the songs, created in Hamburg by german composer Thomas Emanuel Cornelius, were premiered on 9 October 2025 at the National Forum of Music in Wrocław (NFM Wrocław).
+In addition to a horn quartet (Wagner tuba and French horns), the instrumentation also includes oboe (cor anglais), clarinet (E-flat, B-flat, A, and bass clarinet), violoncello, harp, celesta, timpani, and percussion, as well as low singing voices (mezzo-soprano, bass-baritone).
+It is also published by Squirus Music.

 Other composers

 Poems from the same collection have also been set as Lieder by several composers, including Mendelssohn, Schumann, Loewe, Brahms, Schoenberg, Webern, and Zemlinsky.